Auguste Rodin: Artistic independence

 Although busy with The Gates of Hell, Rodin won other commissions.
 He pursued an opportunity to create a historical monument for the town of Calais.
 For a monument to French author Honoré de Balzac, Rodin was chosen in 1891.
 His execution of both sculptures clashed with traditional tastes and met with varying degrees of disapproval from the organizations that sponsored the commissions.
 Still, Rodin was gaining support from diverse sources that propelled him toward fame.

 In 1889, the Paris Salon invited Rodin to be a judge on its artistic jury.
 Though Rodin's career was on the rise, Claudel and Beuret were becoming increasingly impatient with Rodin's "double life".
 Claudel and Rodin shared an atelier at a small old castle (the Château de l'Islette in the Loire), but Rodin refused to relinquish his ties to Beuret, his loyal companion during the lean years, and mother of his son.
 During one absence, Rodin wrote to Beuret, "I think of how much you must have loved me to put up with my caprices...I remain, in all tenderness, your Rodin."

-In 1893-1894, Rodin was noted as writing to the anarchist sculptress Appoline Schrader by the French police when they raided her home.
+In 1893-1894, Rodin was noted as writing to the anarchist and sculptor Appoline Schrader by the French police when they raided her home.